Triplarina paludosa

-Triplarina paludosa is a species of flowering plant in the myrtle family, Myrtaceae and is endemic to the Blackdown Tableland in Queensland.
+Triplarina paludosa is a species of flowering plant in the myrtle family and is endemic to the Blackdown Tableland in Queensland, Australia.
 It is a shrub with lance-shaped to linear leaves, flowers with five sepals, five white petals and fifteen to eighteen stamens.

 Description

 Triplarina paludosa is a shrub that typically grows to a height of 0.9–1.5 m and has a fibrous bark.
 The leaves are lance-shaped to linear, 4.0–6.5 mm long and 0.6–1.0 mm wide on a petiole about 0.5 mm long.
 The flowers are arranged in leaf axils in pairs on a peduncle 0.8–1.0 mm long.
 Each flower is 4.5–5.0 mm in diameter with bracts about 0.6 mm long.
 The sepal lobes are about more or less round, about 0.6 mm long and 0.7 mm wide, the petals white, 1.4–1.8 mm long.
 There are fifteen to eighteen stamens on filaments about 1.0 mm long.
 Flowering has been recorded in November and the fruit is a hemispherical capsule about 1.7 mm long.